 Do I need a passport?

-All United States citizens are required to have a valid passport to enter and/or re-enter the United States via air transportation.
-Air travel to and from U.S. territories, such as the U.S. Virgin Islands [St. Thomas, St. John and St. Croix] is considered domestic travel, and does not require a passport.
+All U.S. citizens are required to have a valid passport to enter and/or re-enter the United States via air transportation.
+Air travel to and from U.S. territories, such as the U.S. Virgin Islands [St. Thomas, St. John and St. Croix] is considered domestic travel and does not require a passport, however, it will soon require a REAL ID.
 Also, your passport should not expire within six months after you've returned from your vacation.
 Additional travel requirement information regarding passports, how to obtain one, and approximate pricing can be found here.
 Applying or renewing a passport should be done months in advance of your trip to account for lengthy processing times.
 Expedited passport services incurs additional fees.

 Do I need a visa?